-Did Your Home Get Damaged in a Storm?
+Was Your Home Damaged in a Storm?

-Mother Nature can be unpredictable, and sometimes a little shady.
+Mother Nature can be unpredictable, and sometimes even a little shady.
 Some storms cause instant and obvious damage to your home.
 Other times, the damage might not be as noticeable.
 We’ve come up with some useful tips to help you discover the potential damage you can’t see.

 If you have an attic or a crawlspace, it’s also a good idea to check the area for any water leaks or peeks of sunlight coming through.
-A thorough inspection, performed by an expert, of your roof from top and bottom will give you the best view on storm damage.
+A thorough inspection, performed by an expert, of your roof from top to bottom will give you the best view on storm damage.

 Your contractor will be able to give you some tips on how to protect your property from further damage, but tarps and boards can often do the job in the meantime.
 If you’ve got your phone or camera handy, document any steps you take to stop the damage, just to be on the safe side.

 Have You Reviewed Your Insurance Lately?